-The descriptions and specifications in this manual were in effect at the time of printing.
-CLARK Material Handling reserves the right to make improvements and changes in specifications or design, without notice and without incurring obligation.
-Check with your authorized CLARK dealer for information on possible updates or revisions.
+NOTICE: The descriptions and specifications included in this manual were in effect at the time of printing.
+CLARK Material Handling Company reserves the right to make improvements and changes in specifications or design, without notice and without incurring obligation.
+Please check with your authorized CLARK dealer for information on possible updates or revisions.